fc-ideas/idea-potential/README.md

 ## Abstract

-This paper offers a plain-language account of why some research ideas keep producing new work while others stall.
-It treats each idea as something that can be transformed in many ways, and asks how many strong, valid follow-on ideas those transformations can reach.
+Here we offer an account of why some research ideas keep producing new work while others stall.
+We treats each idea as something that can be transformed in many ways, and asks how many strong, valid follow-on ideas those transformations can reach.
 The framework also treats human input as central: people set the goals, build the systems, and interpret the results.
 The result is a structured way to compare paradigms and to explain why some are easier to extend, reuse, and improve over time.

 ## 1. Introduction: Beyond Performance and Expressivity